EnderNightLord-ChromeBook/Japanese-Alphabet/README.md

-# Learn-Japanese
+# Japanese-Alphabet

-a android application to teach people how to learn japanese
+an android application to teach people how to learn the japanese alphabet.

+Created by Camden Bruce